SYM01/algo/README.md

 - [x] `ipfilter`: a high performance IP filter based on AVL tree
 - [x] `concurrent`: some well-tested concurrent features, such as Goroutine pool

-More common algorithms and data structures will be implemented here.
+More and more common algorithms and data structures will be implemented here.

 ## Install